This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Even though these vegan gluten-free thumbprint cookies (also known as thimble cookies!) are considered to be Christmas cookies, I think they can be made any time of year.

-My point is, this recipe is perfect to make during the holidays, BUT if you happen to get a craving in say, July, don't hesitate, make them!
+My point is, these vegan jam-filled cookies are perfect to make during the holidays, BUT if you happen to get a craving in say, July, don't hesitate, make them!

-If you're looking for more vegan gluten-free Christmas cookie recipes, check these out (and if a craving hits in the summer for any of these, too, you already know my advice!):
+Before you head down, if you're looking for more vegan gluten-free Christmas cookie recipes, check them out by clicking that link (and if a craving hits in the summer for any of these, too, you already know my thoughts on that!)

 Gluten-Free Flour Blend – This recipe is made using gluten-free flour, Bob’s Red Mill Gluten-Free 1 to 1 Baking Flour in the BLUE bag with xanthan gum, to be specific.